Aliceravier/Chocorate/README.md

 -- have sthg to link to search submit button

 Home template
-- add scrollable items with image, title, comments
--- need list of trending chocolates
+- make trending bit not scroll down with posts

 MARKS
 - DONE get page to be responsive to change of shape (1)